syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 Dim document As New WordDocument()

-'Add a section & a paragraph in the document
+'Adds a section and a paragraph in the document

 document.EnsureMinimal()

 Dim paragraph As IWParagraph = document.LastParagraph

-'Append text to the paragraph
+'Appends text to the paragraph

 paragraph.AppendText("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua")

-'Add comment to a parahraph
+'Adds comment to a parahraph

 Dim comment As WComment = paragraph.AppendComment("comment test")

-'Specify the author of the comment
+'Specifies the author of the comment

 comment.Format.User = "Peter"

-'Specify the initial of the author
+'Specifies the initial of the author

 comment.Format.UserInitials = "St"

-'Save and close the Word document
+'Saves and closes the Word document

 document.Save("Comment.docx", FormatType.Docx)